-Carbon monoxide (CO) is a scary and dangerous gas that can be found inside your home.
-The scary thing about carbon dioxide is that it is an odorless, tasteless and colorless gas which means it cannot be detected by the human senses.
+Carbon monoxide (CO) is a dangerous gas that can be found inside your home.
+The scary thing about carbon dioxide is that it is odorless, tasteless and colorless, which means it cannot be detected by the human senses.

 CO is created by the incomplete combustion of fuels and when exposed, the CO molecules will displace the oxygen in your body and lead to poisoning.
 It’s not just a hazard to your health; carbon monoxide is deadly.

-Since we cannot see, taste or smell CO gas, it is impossible to know you are inhaling it until you begin to become ill.
-The symptoms of CO poisoning are similar to those of the flu, so you may just think you're sick with a virus rather than suffering from CO poisoning.
+Since we cannot see, taste or smell carbon monoxide, it is impossible to know you are inhaling it until you begin to become ill.
+The symptoms of CO poisoning are similar to those of the flu, so you may just think you’re sick with a virus rather than suffering from CO poisoning.

 The Center for Disease Control (CDC) estimates that around 400 people in the US fall victim to CO poisoning and die every year.
-This is why it is vital that CO detectors be installed inside your home in order to protect yourself and your family from CO leaks.
+It is vital that CO detectors be installed inside your home alongside home security systems and smoke detectors in order to protect yourself and your family.

 The general rule is the CO levels inside should not exceed CO levels outside.
 Depending on where you live, the outside CO levels will differ.
 Typically, outdoor CO levels are lower in rural areas and are higher in more urban areas due to higher population density and heavier traffic.

 The federal standard for CO in outdoor air is 9 parts per million.
 If CO levels inside your home are higher than the outside air, this could indicate a problem inside your home and you should address this problem immediately.

 Since CO poisoning is preventable, it is important to know and understand how to protect your family against its deadly fumes.

 Find out which appliances in your home are fuel-burning and to make sure that they are vented and maintained properly.